 6. Cyberwarfare between U.S. and Iran

-The director of Cybersecurity and Infrastructure Security Agency, Christopher Krebs, warned of malicious cyberactivity that was targeting U.S. government agencies and industries.
+The director of Cybersecurity and Infrastructure Security Agency, Christopher Krebs, warned of malicious cyberactivity targeting U.S. government agencies and industries.
 Iran’s cyber actors and several of their proxies were held responsible for the attacks.
-Krebs said that the actors were using destructive attacking approaches by using techniques such as credential stuffing, password spraying, and spear-phishing methods.
+Krebs said that the actors were using destructive attacking approaches by using credential stuffing, password spraying, and spear-phishing methods.
 The Iranian attackers were also trying to hack into the U.S. naval ship systems.
 Thankfully, none of the attacks were successful since the scope of destruction would have been unfathomable.
-Cyberwarfare is capable of completely destroying critical national infrastructure, not to mention that malicious actors in control of U.S. naval ships could attack the same people the ships should be protecting.
+Cyberwarfare can destroy critical national infrastructure, not to mention that malicious actors in control of U.S. naval ships could attack the same people the ships should be protecting.

 Additional cybersecurity measures for both public and private organizations are: